Academic Policies

 • Student Grading System

 A student grade indicates the level of knowledge, understanding and competence a student attains in relation to the objectives and subject matter of a course.
 This level is determined by the instructor's evaluation of the student's performance during the semester.
 A grade is assigned for each course in which a student is enrolled, and that grade is entered on the student's permanent record.
-Grade results may be obtained by logging into WebAdvisor on the McLennan website.
+Grade results may be obtained by logging into MyMCC on the McLennan website.

 While good grades are important to all students who wish to attain a particular educational objective, they are especially important to students who plan to transfer to senior institutions to complete their education.
 Only those courses in which satisfactory grades are made can be transferred for credit to other colleges and universities.